fgonzalez3/beluga_metagenome/workflow.md

 # Taxonomy

 1. Next, it's time to assign taxonomy.
 There are two ways to do this a) assign to paired reads or b) assign to contigs.
-I did both, but we first have to create a database using Kraken2.
+I did both, but we first have to create a database using Kraken2 if we are running on Yale's cluster.
+HCC already has this downloaded, so I only needed to preload it.

 ```
 #!/bin/bash